 2012 marks the release of his first piano solo album, self-produced, titled ZEROSPACE

 and mastered by Mark Wilder

 , this Album features a collection of tales inspired by the quest of beauty as driven by resonating empathies of dark romanticism.

 , inspired by the sublimity of emotional gravities and the turbulence of souls' collisions, premiered in 2013 in Germany as the soundtrack for a new Tanztheater-piece based on Shakespeare's play "The Tempest."

 Vitale has been Artist-in-residence together with artist Brian Gonzalez

 in 2014 at the Cosmopolitan of Las Vegas, where their performative installation "Tell Me Your Secrets" has been exhibited.

-Since 2015 he is a Noise, Vibration and Harshness (NVH) Engineering Specialist at the Research & Innovation Center of BMW Group
+In 2015 he joined the Research & Innovation Center of BMW Group

 of the German Government's Competency Center for the Cultural and Creative Industries.